I’ve finally owned one of my gifts: listening.

 The inverse of listening is talking.
 When we speak to a friend, we don’t want to take up too much time or be burdensome, so we leave out parts of a story or fast forward through details.
 We focus on the main points but don’t slow down to highlight nuance, and the listeners are only given a small window of opportunity to listen.

-I’ve noticed with a few important people in my life that a detriment to listening is deep care.
+Sometimes I notice that deep care gets in the way of listening.
 Of course, this is paradoxical: the people who care the most sometimes have the biggest listening obstacles to overcome.
 When we love or care about people so deeply, we sometimes can’t actually hear what they’re saying.
 We may develop an unintentional bias and don’t hear details.
 We have a problem remaining open to possibility because we have a stake in someone’s life or outcomes.
 We want the best for someone and offer advice before listening (“break up with your derelict boyfriend,” “don’t quit your job”).
 Because they want the best for you, they may know better.
 They have our lives planned out for us: it’s so easy, just follow these five simple steps.
 But, they get ahead of us and haven’t actually listened.

 Sometimes in a conversation, there’s a battle for who gets to talk more, and how the other person will listen.
 There may be interruptions, changing of conversation, tangents — all normal parts of communication.
 But does each person feel heard?